-The Department of Political Science & International Affairs offers internships in a variety of exciting and educational settings during spring, summer and fall semesters.
+The Department of Political Science & International Affairs offers internships for academic credit in a variety of exciting and educational settings during spring, summer and fall semesters.
 Examples of ongoing internship opportunities are listed below.
-In addition, students have interned at the Colorado General Assembly, local lobbying firms, political campaigns, and private law firms.
-National and international internships have included the U.S. State Department in Ireland, Italy, Germany, Argentina, and Washington, D.C., a multi-national mining company in Peru, the offices of Members of the U.S. Congress in Washington, D.C. and lobbying firms in D.C.
+In addition to those, national and international internships have included the U.S. State Department in Ireland, Italy, Germany, Argentina, and Washington, D.C., a multi-national mining company in Peru, the offices of Members of the U.S. Congress in Washington, D.C. and lobbying firms in D.C.

 There are many BENEFITS to including an internship as part of your college education:*

 Internships provide a crucial advantage in your job search: According to the National Association of Colleges and Employers (NACE), 95 percent of employers reported that degree-related job experience is a factor in hiring decisions.
 And nearly half of those surveyed wanted new graduates to have internship experience.
 In fact, the research director of the Collegiate Employment Research Institute noted that internship experience is “just one of those things you have to have before employers will even consider looking at your resume.”

 You may get paid more when you graduate if you’ve done an internship: NACE reported that entry-level employees with internship experience were paid 6.5 percent more than those without internship experience.
 Another survey found that graduates in the social sciences who had completed an internship were paid $6000/year more than those without internship experience.

 You will develop many skills crucial to success in your future career: The internships available to students in Political Science and International Affairs are not just about “paper pushing.”
 You will take on serious responsibilities, learn professionalism, and hone key skills—such as interpersonal, teamwork, communication, leadership, and problem-solving—all of which employers are eager to find in job candidates.